 Birmingham RICO Lawyer

 The partners of Christian & Small are among the finest trial lawyers in the state.
-Collectively, our partners have tried over 1,000 jury trials across Alabama, ranging from bet-the-company litigation and class actions to single plaintiff injury cases.
-We harness this wealth of experience to provide our clients with the most effective, efficient and zealous representation whether the goal is early resolution or a full-fledged defense through trial.
+Collectively, their partners have tried over 1,000 jury trials across Alabama, ranging from bet-the-company litigation and class actions to single plaintiff injury cases.
+Christian & Small harnesses this wealth of experience to provide their clients with the most effective, efficient and zealous representation whether the goal is early resolution or a full-fledged defense through trial.

 In an era of unparalleled corruption and white collar crime, U.S. companies face increased government scrutiny of their business practices.
 At the same time, corporations are looking to consolidate and combine resources in an economy where technology and globalization have primed the field for merger and acquisition.
 It is more important than ever for your company to understand the federal and state antitrust laws and regulations in place to promote competition and a free market.

-Our antitrust lawyers have represented companies in FTC, Department of Justice and state attorney general investigations.
-We have defended pharmaceutical companies, major oil refineries and businesses in other industries against antitrust claims, both in criminal and civil proceedings.
+The firm’s antitrust lawyers have represented companies in FTC, Department of Justice and state attorney general investigations.
+They have defended pharmaceutical companies, major oil refineries and businesses in other industries against antitrust claims, both in criminal and civil proceedings.

 Aviation is one of the most dynamic and complex sectors in the global economy.
 Heavily dependent on the economic outlook, the industry is facing new challenges in operational safety, passenger safety legislation, security measures and mergers and acquisitions.